-For the most up-to-date information about system requirements, see the system requirements page, available in the products area of the MathWorks website.
+For the most up-to-date information about system requirements, see the system requirements page, available in the products area at the MathWorks Web site (www.mathworks.com).

 Note With previous versions of the Image Acquisition Toolbox, the files for all of the adaptors were included in your installation.
 Starting with version R2014a, each adaptor is available separately through support packages.
 In order to use the Image Acquisition Toolbox, you must install the adaptor that your camera uses.
 See "Image Acquisition Support Packages for Hardware Adaptors" on page 4-2 for information about installing the adaptors using MATLAB Add-Ons.